gvklok/Cst-315/README.md

-# 5Project 2: Unix/Linux Command Line Interpreter
+# Project 2: Unix/Linux Command Line Interpreter

 This program is a simple shell implemented in C that supports interactive and batch modes.
 It allows users to execute commands, both single and multiple, separated by semicolons.
 The shell also provides functionality to interrupt the execution of a command using a specific key combination.